Auto Loan Calculator

-Generally, rebates are only offered for new cars because of how uniform and consistent each new car is.
+Generally, rebates are only offered for new cars.
 While some used car dealers do offer cash rebates, this is rare due to the difficulty involved in determining the true value of the vehicle.

 - Advertising Fees—This is a fee that the regional dealer pays for promoting the manufacturer's automobile in the dealer's area.
 If not charged separately, advertising fees are included in the auto price.
 A typical price tag for this fee is a few hundred dollars.

 - Destination Fee—This is a fee that covers the shipment of the vehicle from the plant to the dealer's office.
 This fee is usually between $900 and $1,500.